heptarch/heptarch.github.io/drafts/demon.md

 ashen outlines of a shopfront on Chancery Lane.

 She wakes with a start in her garrett on Munster Square.
-The melodious voice whispers: there is no loop.
+The melodious voice whispers: there is no Möbian loop.
 The light was reversed by striking a barrier in the fourth dimension, and near Chancery Lane the *light leaks through*.

 <p align="center">